MSchnidman/MSchnidman.github.io/_teaching/UG_TA.md

 Mathematical Microeconomics (ECON 3110)
 ======
 I was responsible for designing and grading problem sets, as well as leading discussion sections.
-In these sections, I reinforced the material covered during lectures and cover selected assignment questions.
+In these sections, I reinforced the material covered during lectures and reviewed selected assignment questions.
 This course was taught by Professor [Maxim Engers](https://economics.virginia.edu/people/profile/mpe2m).

 My assignments for this class can be found [here](MSchnidman/MSchnidman.github.io/files/Econ_3110_Assignments.zip)

 AI and the Future of Work (ECON 4444)
 ======

+I was responsible for leading weekly discussion sections, in which I expanded on the concepts covered in lectures, and gave students the opportunity to further explore the material.
+I also graded assignments and exams, held office hours, and helped manage course logistics.

 The course was taught by Professor [Anton Korinek](https://economics.virginia.edu/people/profile/ak4yh).